Archive for the ‘style & fashion’ Category

 [UPDATE: I won!
 My video received the winning prize worth $200.00, and cries of "Bravissimo!," "genius," "brilliant," "poignant" and "hilarious."
 Woo-hoo!]

 The song is opera diva Renée Fleming’s recent crossover single “Endlessly” (originally by Muse).
-It was GOBS of fun to create, and this is Faux Paul’s official video debut!
-A tragic tranny mess?
+It was GOBS of fun to create…a tragic tranny mess?
 Visionary?
 You be the judge, but it’s nothing if not fun.
 Plus, I didn’t know I was a blonde (the look chosen to APPROXIMATE the album cover)…the results proved me SO wrong.

 For non-opera aficionados, the paper dolls are of Peter Gelb (he runs the Metropolitan Opera), Barbara Walters (operagoer), Mary Zimmerman (director), James Levine (music director and conductor at the Met), and La Cieca!
 (Yes, the inside jokes abound.)